Me like cookies

 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your sensitive information and how we will deal with it.
 For the purposes of the Data Protection Act (‘the DPA’) and the EU General Data Protection Regulation (‘the GDPR’), sensitive information includes what is defined as your ‘personal data’.

 By visiting https://coatsink.com (the ‘Website’) you accept and consent to the practices described in this Privacy Notice including the processing of your personal data

-This document sets out what you can expect of us regarding how we use and look after your user information.
-In it, we seek to abide by the letter and spirit of the guidelines laid out by the UK Information Commissioner’s Office in the document ‘Privacy Notes – Code of Practice’.
+In this Privacy Notice, we seek to abide by the letter and spirit of the guidelines laid out by the UK Information Commissioner’s Office in the document ‘Privacy Notices, Transparency and Control’.